 “If the global community hopes to eradicate polio and other enteric viruses, we’ll need stronger environmental surveillance methods,” says David Boyle, laboratory director of the Diagnostics Program at PATH.
 “That’s why we created our bag-mediated filtration system, which can identify circulating virus in a community and trigger responses to prevent outbreaks before they can occur.”

 Developed with the University of Washington and validated in partnership with the Pakistan Polio Eradication Programme, the bag-mediated filtration system (BMFS) collects up to six liters of wastewater or sewage—much more than devices currently in use.
 The BMFS design also simplifies the process by which the material moves to laboratories for testing.

 Surveillance tools require highly skilled reference laboratories, often situated far from the remote and challenging regions where wild poliovirus is endemic.
-The BMFS captures and concentrates the virus onto a filter, reducing weight and biohazardous risk during transport.
+The BMFS captures and concentrates the virus onto a small filter, reducing weight and biohazardous risk during transport.
 This allows for easier, smaller shipments, which enable more effective sampling in the environments that are at greatest risk for the spread of polio.